aboutcoders/job-bundle/Resources/docs/basic-usage.md

 $manager->add('abc_mailer', [$message]);
 ```

-You can now trigger processing of the job by invoking the consumer command:
+You can trigger processing of the job with the consumer command:

 ```bash
 php bin/console abc:job:consume default --stop-when-empty
 ```

-This will consume all messages from the default queue and process associated job.
+This will consume all messages from the default queue and process the associated jobs.

 __Note:__ If you are using the job `abc.mailer` be aware that depending on the spool configuration emails are not sent until the kernel terminates.